Document Type : Original Article

 Authors

-3 Department of Psychology, Shahid Beheshti University
+Assistant Professor, Department of Psychology, Shahid Beheshti University, Tehran, Iran.

 Abstract

-Discussion and conclusion: Overall, the validated CPPCS and related findings in the present study provide additional empirical evidence to support the multifaceted nature of parental psychological control and culture-specific conceptualizations of its subtypes.
+Discussion and conclusion: Overall, the validation of the Persian version of the Parental Psychological Control Scale provided further evidence supporting the multidimensional nature of parental psychological control and the culturally dependent conceptualizations of its subscales.

 Keywords